10 underrated destinations to add to your 2026 travel list

 Slovenia

 Still underrated compared to Italy or Austria, Slovenia offers serene lakes, green valleys, and a real focus on sustainability.
 Ljubljana’s small-city charm and Lake Bled’s beauty make it perfect for slow, conscious travel.
-Slovenia also ranks high when it comes to solo female travel safety making it an ideal bucket list destination for solo female travellers i 2026.
+Slovenia also ranks high when it comes to solo female travel safety making it an ideal bucket list destination for solo female travellers in 2026.

 Oaxaca, Mexico